I would like to present a paper. What is the process?

 How far in advance should I be in touch with my respondent?

 We recommend that you contact your respondent and settle on a presentation format 7-10 days before your presentation date.
 Please make sure that if you are giving a presentation, your respondent has a hard copy of your presentation in advance of the date.

 I would like to pre-circulate a paper.
 Are there guidelines?

 Yes!
-Pre-circulated papers should not exceed 25 pages and must be sent to May and Bermet at least 8 days before your presentation.
+Pre-circulated papers should not exceed 25 pages and must be sent to Trevor and Cole at least 8 days before your presentation.

 I would like to give a short introduction to my pre-circulated paper.
 How long should it be?